Congenital Cataract

 A cataract is an opacification of the lens.
 Congenital cataracts usually are diagnosed at birth.
 If a cataract goes undetected in an infant, permanent visual loss may ensue.
 Not all cataracts are visually significant.
 If a lenticular opacity is in the visual axis, it is considered visually significant and may lead to blindness.
 If the cataract is small, in the anterior portion of the lens, or in the periphery, no visual loss may be present.

-Unilateral cataracts are usually isolated sporadic incidents.
+Unilateral cataracts usually are isolated sporadic incidents.
 They can be associated with ocular abnormalities (eg, posterior lenticonus, persistent hyperplastic primary vitreous, anterior segment dysgenesis, posterior pole tumors), trauma, or intrauterine infection, particularly rubella.

-Bilateral cataracts are often inherited and associated with other diseases.
+Bilateral cataracts often are inherited and associated with other diseases.
 They require a full metabolic, infectious, systemic, and genetic workup.
 The common causes are hypoglycemia, trisomy (eg, Down, Edward, and Patau syndromes), myotonic dystrophy, infectious diseases (eg, toxoplasmosis, rubella, cytomegalovirus, and herpes simplex [TORCH]), and prematurity.
+[1]

 Pathophysiology